Getsemani, Cartagena: Local gives away all its best secrets [2023]

 I recommend not walking around too late at night on Calle 30 or north of there, but generally, Getsemaní is pretty walkable otherwise.
 As always, if the streets are devoid of people, it’s better to take a taxi or an Uber to be safe, just like anywhere else.

-Also, you don’t want to be wandering around alone outside after a night of heavy drinking or have cash falling out of your pocket, and it’s a good idea to keep a tight watch on your cell phone, camera, etc.
+Also, you don’t want to be wandering around alone outside after a night of heavy drinking or having cash fall out of your pocket, so it’s a good idea to keep a tight watch on your cell phone, camera, etc.